RIP2 Portland Residential Infill Project Update

 First, let’s look at what Portland’s residential infill project is all about.

 Portland Residential Infill Project, RIP1

 The zones affected by RIP1 are R2.5 to R7, which refers to the lot size.
-A R2.5 zone means one residential home can be put on every 2500 sq. ft. of land, R5 is one residential dwelling per 5,000 sq. ft. and so on.
-But that is what these zones used to mean, with RIP 1 and now RIP 2, they refer to differing amounts of multiple homes on that same amount of land.
-RIP 1 covered most of the lot sizes in Portland, but not all.
-Portland’s current zoning guide.
+An R2.5 zone means one residential home can be put on every 2500 sq. ft. of land, R5 is one residential dwelling per 5,000 sq. ft., and so on.
+But that is what these zones used to mean.
+With RIP 1 and now RIP 2, they refer to differing amounts of multiple homes on that same amount of land.
+RIP 1 covered most of the lot sizes in Portland but not all.
+Here is Portland’s current zoning guide.

 Portland Residential Infill Project, RIP2 Changes

 According to Portland.gov, the second phase of RIP—RIP2‚ “completes the expansion of housing types allowed in all residential zones that began with Residential Infill Project Part 1, including Portland’s larger lots in outlying areas.”

 RIP2 speaks to the State’s middle housing bill HB2001, which requires Metro cities to allow more types of middle housing construction in residential areas.
 In addition, Senate Bill 458 requires that all cities must also allow subdivision for middle housing so each unit has its own lot.

 - Permit duplexes, triplexes, fourplexes, attached houses, cottage clusters, and additional ADUs (check out our updated Portland ADU guides) on all buildable lots in R10 and R20 zones, most common in the city’s outer eastern areas and the West Hills.
 These areas are historically less dense than Portland’s east side grid.